 But there is a solution.
 In a value system, the physician is reimbursed not for the services, but for the patient’s health.
 The primary care physician plays the central role, including the coordination of care provided by specialists.
 This role enables the PHC ( Primary Health Centers ) to identify redundancies, such as multiple drug prescriptions.
 That helps slow disease progression and lower costs, making life easier for the patient and their caregiving team.

 While physicians are embracing the value-based model with aligned incentives, a recent study of Family Physicians detailed barriers, from lack of staff time to a lack of resources to report, validate and use data that have not budged over the last few years.

 Despite these barriers, physicians can partner and embrace the value-based model and the results for all members.

 While value-based care reimburses healthcare providers based on the patient’s optimal health, physicians need real-time data that enables them to help correct unhealthy behavior to achieve these results.

 C. Achieve interoperability in a digital age –

 When you have interoperable workflows and systems, physicians, hospitals and health plans are all working together in managing the patient’s health, which leads to a better physician/patient relationship and sets the foundation for early intervention.

-In an interoperable system, physicians have real-time, personalised information based on patient health and financial claim data that’s easily and securely shared via an Electronic Health Record (EHR).
+In an interoperable system, physicians have real-time, personalized information based on patient health and financial claim data that’s easily and securely shared via an Electronic Health Record (EHR).
 Physicians use EHRs to identify and intervene in moments of influence, such as proactively informing a patient his or her unhealthy behavior is leading to diabetes.

 Technology will keep disrupting care, but it won’t solve everything.
-By incorporating technology as an element of the holistic approach, one that is designed to address unhealthy behavior and social determinants at the intersection of health and lifestyle through personalised data, chronic disease progression can be slowed down across the world.
+By incorporating technology as an element of the holistic approach, one that is designed to address unhealthy behavior and social determinants at the intersection of health and lifestyle through personalized data, chronic disease progression can be slowed down across the world.